Madman10K/madman10k.github.io/README.md

 1. UntitledDesktopEnvironment and other unannounced projects - since  20th of June 2022
 1. [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) and other package support in [Funtoo Linux](https://funtoo.org/) - Since 1st of August 2022

 with multiple more projects planned for later.
-All of them are created under [MadLad Squad](https://github.com/MadLadSquad) which is a github organization I and other users use to collaborate on all the software listed above.
+The large majority of them are created under [MadLad Squad](https://github.com/MadLadSquad) which is a github organization I and other users use to collaborate on all the software listed above.

 ## Current projects
 I am currently working on the following projects: